Enter Boeing, as Airbus and Qatar resume court battle | Technology

 Qatar Airways is suing Airbus in a division of the High Court over damage to the painted surface and anti-lightning system on A350 jets, saying safety could be at risk.
 Backed by European regulators, Airbus acknowledges quality flaws but insists the jets are safe.

 The two sides must provide each other with thousands of pages of documents as their dispute - which has already altered the shape of planemaking competition - heads towards a rare London aerospace trial in mid-2023, barring a settlement.
-The case has lifted the lid on the inner workings of the jet market, including contractual details and the industrial playbook for preparing delivery of new jets.
+The case has shone a spotlight on the inner workings of the jet market, including contractual details and the industrial playbook for preparing delivery of new jets.

-The number of A350s grounded by Qatar because of surface damage has risen to 28 out of 53 A350s in its fleet.
-Airbus said last month it had revoked all 19 remaining A350 orders from Qatar Airways, severing outstanding business with the Gulf carrier for new jets.
+The number of A350s grounded by Qatar because of surface damage rose this week to 28 out of 53 A350s in its fleet.
+Airbus said last month it had revoked all remaining A350 orders from Qatar Airways.

-Both sides raised the stakes again on Friday as they issued mutual claims of foot-dragging over the release of documents, as well as for the return of tens of millions of dollars of upfront deposits to the airline and credit payments to the manufacturer.
+Both sides raised the stakes again on Friday as they accused each other of foot-dragging over releasing documents.
+They are also urging the return of tens of millions of dollars of deposits to the airline and credit payments to the manufacturer.
 CONFIDENTIALITY ROW

 In a counter-claim in February, Airbus asked Qatar Airways for $220 million in damages and detailed another $185 million of credits against future deliveries which it said had been paid in advance into three funds for the development of Qatar's aviation sector as part of the original A350 deal in 2007-2009.
-Airbus is seeking reimbursement and said in a summary of arguments ahead of Friday's hearing that it had sought details from the airline on how the money had been spent.
+Airbus said in a summary of arguments ahead of Friday's hearing that it was seeking reimbursement and had sought details from the airline on how the money had been spent.
 Qatar Airways did not immediately respond to a request for comment.

 People familiar with the case said Qatar Airways was strongly arguing that the money had been invested as anticipated and dismissed discussion of the funds as a legal manoeuvre.
 For its part, Qatar Airways accused Airbus of trying to bring European regulators "on side" by controlling what they saw.